 Anal screening — Although there are no formal guidelines regarding screening for precancerous anal lesions, some specialists recommend anal cytologic screening for HIV-infected males and females and other populations known to be at increased risk of anal cancer.
 (See "Cervical intraepithelial neoplasia: Terminology, incidence, pathogenesis, and prevention" and "HIV and women" and "Immunizations in HIV-infected patients" and "Anal squamous intraepithelial lesions: Diagnosis, screening, prevention, and treatment", section on 'Screening for anal SIL'.)

 SOCIETY GUIDELINE LINKS — Links to society and government-sponsored guidelines from selected countries and regions around the world are provided separately.
-(See "Society guideline links: Immunizations in children and adolescents" and "Society guideline links: Immunizations in adults".)
+(See "Society guideline links: Immunizations in children and adolescents" and "Society guideline links: Immunizations in adults" and "Society guideline links: Cervical cancer".)

 INFORMATION FOR PATIENTS — UpToDate offers two types of patient education materials, "The Basics" and "Beyond the Basics."
 The Basics patient education pieces are written in plain language, at the 5th to 6th grade reading level, and they answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.
 Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are written at the 10th to 12th grade reading level and are best for patients who want in-depth information and are comfortable with some medical jargon.